fieldtrip/playground/CONTRIBUTING.md

 contributions receive appropriate acknowledgement through Git.

 The instructions below give an short overview of how to go about generating a proposed change to FieldTrip.
-A more detailed tutorial on using git and contributing to the code (or website) is presented as [online tutorial](http://www.fieldtriptoolbox.org/development/git/) on the FieldTrip website.
+A more detailed tutorial on using Git and contributing to the code (or website) is presented as [online tutorial](http://www.fieldtriptoolbox.org/development/git/) on the FieldTrip website.
 The FieldTrip developers are however more than willing to be engaged in the process for those without experience